equinor/resfo/docs/source/the_file_format.rst

 Unformatted
 -----------

-The unformatted ecl file format is a binary format based on the fortran fwrite.
+The unformatted res file format is a binary format based on the fortran fwrite.

 All numerical values are big-endian.